Office of Responsible Research Practices

-Reciprocity with Nationwide Children’s Hospital
+Nationwide Children’s Hospital Institutional Review Board

-• An Ohio State investigator performs or is engaged in a study at NCH
+• an Ohio State investigator performs or is engaged in a study at NCH

-• An NCH investigator performs or is engaged in a study at Ohio State
+• an NCH investigator performs or is engaged in a study at Ohio State

 For most studies, IRB review or an exempt determination will be provided by only one organization.
 The overall study principal investigator will submit a request for reliance to their home institution (Ohio State or NCH).
 A determination will be made (in consultation with the relying institution as needed) as to whether the project is appropriate for reliant review.
-If so, an IRB of record will be established or an exempt determination provided.
+If so, an IRB of record will be established, or an exempt determination provided.
 Submission instructions are located below.

 Exceptions